audreymateke/se-assignment-5-audreymateke/README.md

 Publish to GitHub:

-     Use the Publish to GitHub command to create a new repository on your GitHub account.
+    -Use the Publish to GitHub command to create a new repository on your GitHub account.
-    Choose a name, description, and whether it’s public or private.
+    -Choose a name, description, and whether it’s public or private.
-    VS Code pushes your local code to the remote repository.
+    -VS Code pushes your local code to the remote repository.

  Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.